 The scheduling of Dallas court dates is very effective.
 Generally speaking, the lawyers have a choice of available dates to choose from.
 When these dates have conflicts, most court coordinators will vary this to accommodate one’s schedule.

-If the case resolves in probation, plan to get to probation orientation before noon or within the next 5 business days (make sure to get permission first).
+If the case resolves with probation, plan to get to probation orientation before noon or within the next 5 business days (make sure to get permission first).

 Dallas County is fast paced as far as lawyers being able to resolve cases.
-In Dallas County, things very much go by the mantra of “call it like it is.”
+In other words, in Dallas County, things very much go by the mantra of “call it like it is.”

-Some helpful tips for Dallas County criminal cases: know that the felony cases move fast.
-Probation and parole go out of their way to help a person succeed as a culture.
+Some helpful tips for Dallas County criminal cases: Know that the felony cases move fast.
+Further, probation and parole go out of their way to help a person succeed as a culture.
 Dallas County has a wonderful DWI court where a DWI is dismissed if there is more than one DWI charge (ask your lawyer to help with qualification, admission, etc.).

-Some helpful reminders for Dallas County criminal cases: jail is jail.
-There is no “labor detail” program in Dallas County.
-There is a “roads and bridges” crew but this is not widely available (depends one the judge, the charge).
-Most judges do not allow the payment of court costs and fines up front to excuse community service.
+Some helpful reminders for Dallas County criminal cases: Jail is jail.
+In other words, there is no “labor detail” program in Dallas County.
+There is a “roads and bridges” crew, but this is not widely available (depends on the judge, the charge).
+Also, most judges do not allow the payment of court costs and fines up front to excuse community service.

 Mimi loves to practice in Dallas County.
-She loves the court personnel, colleagues and Dallas approach to things.
+She loves the court personnel, colleagues and the overall approach to things.
 She strongly believes that this has made her a better lawyer as well as her experiences in other counties such as Collin, Denton, Parker and Johnson counties.
 Mimi’s office in Dallas County is located under her billboard off of Stemmons Freeway and Commonwealth.
-The Coffey Firm handles all types of criminal felony and misdemeanor cases in Dallas County.
-Outside of DWI, these include drug possession charges, evading, assault, unlawful carry of a weapon and more.
-For the past 24 years, she has been dedicated to justice as a criminal defense lawyer.

 The cities, towns and municipalities of Dallas County that submit their misdemeanor (above a class C citation) and felony cases to the Dallas County DA's office are: